typelevel/jawn/README.md

 algebraic data types, following the "sealed-trait + case class" pattern of many other JSON libraries in Scala.

+([1] Although you can use the new `Facade[J]` type class to construct your own AST using Jawn's parser.
+The benchmark project contains an exmaple of this using Argonaut.)

 The big speed win has to due with using Scala's `@tailrec` optimization as heavily as possible, along with various other hacks, and some semblence of an attempt at good IO buffering/performance.
 There isn't really too much code, and profiling shows that I'm spending about 50% of my time running `java.lang.Double.parseDouble()` so that's something [2].

+([2] Actually, Jawn will defer parsing doubles once it has determined that they are valid JSON numbers.
+This comment applied back when Jawn was eagerly parsing numbers.)

 The `jawn.JValue` objects returned have very few capabilities: you must break them open to get at their delicious brains, preferably